 Donna Figurski 26:13

 So that’s when we arranged for one of my daughter’s friends from Germany to come over and stay.
-And she took care of, of all those things for him when I wasn’t there.
+And she took care, of all those things for him when I wasn’t there.
 When I got back from work, I went totally on duty with him.

 Donna Figurski 26:31

 But she was always there.
 So we became a family.
-And I did this four times and with a 3 of the four girls, we really became a family that just lived together and did everything together.
-Fun stuff, and not so fun stuff.
+And I did this four times and with 3 of the four girls, we became a family that just lived together and did everything together.
+Fun stuff, and not-so-fun stuff.